Xiwei-web/FIAS/README.md

 # FIAS
 FIAS: FEATURE IMBALANCE-AWARE MEDICAL IMAGE SEGMENTATION WITH DYNAMIC FUSION AND MIXING ATTENTION

-The code will be available after this work get accepted.
+The work has been accepted by ISBI 2025.
+Official code will be released soon.